Aider-AI/aider/docs/llms.md

 GPT-4 Turbo and Claude 3 Opus are recommended for the best results.

-Aider also has support for connecting to almost any LLM, but it may not work as well depending on the capabilities of the model.
+Aider also supports connecting to almost any LLM, but it may not work well with some models depending on their capabilities.
-For context, GPT-3.5 is just barely capable of *editing code* to provide aider's interactive "pair programming" style workflow.
+For example, GPT-3.5 is just barely capable of reliably *editing code* to provide aider's interactive "pair programming" style workflow.
-Models that are less capable than GPT-3.5 may struggle to perform well with aider.
+So you should expect that models which are less capable than GPT-3.5 may struggle to perform well with aider.

 - [OpenAI](#openai)
 - [Anthropic](#anthropic)